Frequently Asked Questions

 Cabins on the ships

-Cabins in the ships are generally small and will consist of two birth beds (bunk), and will have a private bathroom.
+Cabins on most of the ships are generally small and will consist of two birth beds (bunk), and will have a private bathroom.
 The size of the cabins will usually increase with the higher class of ship you take your cruise on.
-There are a few options of a matrimonial beds in the Tourist and Tourist Superior classes and more frequently on First and Luxury Class ships.
-But most cabins on all the ships will have single beds.

 Here are some of the ships